BONES OF THE UPPER LIMB

 Humerus

-• Location: Upper arm
+• Location: Your upper arm

 • Connections:

-• To scapula at the shoulder joint
+• To scapula at your shoulder joint

 • Features: